Department Office Locations:

 Chicago, IL 60607

 Michelle T. Boone is the Commissioner of the City of Chicago’s Department of Cultural Affairs and Special Events, which presents and promotes high-quality free festivals, exhibitions, performances and holiday celebrations each year in parks, the historic Chicago Cultural Center, and other venues throughout the city.
-She was appointed by Mayor Rahm Emanuel May, 2011.
+She was appointed to the post by Mayor Rahm Emanuel May 2011.

-Prior to joining the City, Michelle was the Senior Program Officer for Culture at the Joyce Foundation in Chicago, responsible for distributing nearly $2 million annually to arts and cultural institutions in major Midwestern cities.
-She also managed the Joyce Awards program, a competitive grant opportunity available to arts and culture groups in Chicago, Milwaukee, Detroit, Minneapolis-St. Paul, Cleveland and Indianapolis to commission new works by artists of color.
-Michelle serves on the national boards of Grantmakers in the Arts and Americans for the Arts, as well as local board service on the Arts Alliance Illinois, Third Coast International Audio Festival, South Chicago Arts Center, and NeighborSpace.
+Prior to her post with the City of Chicago, Michelle was the Senior Program Officer for Culture at The Joyce Foundation, responsible for distributing nearly $2 million annually to arts and cultural institutions in Chicago.
+She also managed the Joyce Awards program, a competitive grant opportunity available to arts and culture groups based in major Midwestern cities to commission new works by artists of color.
+Michelle has served on the boards of several national organizations, including Grantmakers in the Arts and Americans for the Arts, and on multiple local arts boards such as the Arts Alliance Illinois, Third Coast International Audio Festival, South Chicago Art Center and NeighborSpace.
+She has been a reviewer for the National Endowment for the Arts, the Illinois Arts Council, Rasmuson Foundation, and the Cuyahoga Arts and Culture program (Ohio), among others.
+Until her recent appointment as Commissioner, she also worked as an adjunct professor at DePaul University.